We could all use a little diet reframing this time of year, myself included.

 Next comes an array of super fresh, filling ingredients like firm tofu, basil, red pepper, cabbage, carrot, and bean sprout.
 Roll it up into a spring roll shape – you got this – and then it’s onto the sauce.

-The dipping sauce is nut-free (!) because it’s based with sunflower seed butter.
-If you’d rather, peanut, almond, and cashew butter work well here, too.
+The dipping sauce is nut-free (!) because it’s made with sunflower seed butter.
+It’s inspired by peanut sauce, which comes from Thai and Indonesian cuisine.
+If you’d rather, almond and cashew butter work well here, too.
 Look at that saucy goodness.

 I hope you all LOVE these rolls.
 They’re: